Cross-Framework Mapping

 What are the compliance gaps when mapping OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) to ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?

-18 OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) controls have no direct equivalent in ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions).
-The highest concentration of gaps is in General Policies with 5 unmapped controls.
+7 OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) controls have no direct equivalent in ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions).
+The highest concentration of gaps is in Due Diligence Implementation with 1 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) and ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?

-The domain with the highest gap count is General Policies (5 gaps).
+The domain with the highest gap count is Due Diligence Implementation (1 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.